Firefox has moved into a snap in Ubuntu.

 Setting

-doesn't seem to have broken the working version - though perhaps because it won't have reached anything with that id?Just in case my initial check of environments was wrong, I've also pulled environment vars out of
+DESKTOP_STARTUP_IDdoesn't seem to have broken the working version - though perhaps because it won't have reached anything with that id?Just in case my initial check of environments was wrong, I've also pulled environment vars out of

-for both broken and non-broken instances of FirefoxNothing really stands out.
+/procfor both broken and non-broken instances of FirefoxNothing really stands out.

 The

-stuff shows the commands run are the same, so it'd have to be something in the environment right?
+auditdstuff shows the commands run are the same, so it'd have to be something in the environment right?
 And yet there's nothing.From the

-.
+xdg-desktop-portalfailure we can see it's failing to get the application's information, which I think is effectively derived from the underlying.desktop.
 I just can't work out why - I don't really know what I'm looking for.Perhaps though, I'm looking at the wrong process?
 Maybe I should be looking closer at the portal process rather than Firefox - it's spawned as a result of the Firefox snap, so perhaps the way Firefox is started has a knock-on effect down the chain in a way that won't be visible when looking at Firefox itself?

 14-Sep-22 13:26